 The Americans with Disabilities Act (ADA) prohibits all state and local governmental agencies from discriminating against persons with disabilities and from excluding participation in, or denying benefits of programs, services or activities to, persons with disabilities.

 The City of Irvine prohibits discrimination against persons with disabilities, ensuring that such people can fully participate in and benefit from the public services offered by the City.
-The City of Irvine ADA Compliance Officer, who is located within the Administrative Services Department, oversees the City’s and each department’s ADA compliance.
+The City of Irvine ADA Compliance Officer, who is located within the Human Resources Department, oversees the City’s and each department’s ADA compliance.